TheHMK/TheHMK/README.md

 - 👋 Hi, I’m @TheHMK
 - 👀 I’m interested in literally everything which tingles my curiousity
-- 🌱 I’m currently learning core java
+- 🌱 I’m currently working @ Trinamix Inc.
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me on instagram @ https://instagram.com/the_hmk

 <!---